 Plus the fact that it sometimes actually has chunky bits of meat inside.
 This is a big no for me.
 It was my least favourite.

 Did you know Japanese also eat raw horse meat as a snack in bars?

 Compared with some others this is not so bad.
 Although it does have a certain “ocean” breeze about it, so to speak.

 Just imagine a seaweed salad and you’ll be good to go.
 Just don’t imagine slimy seaweed.

 Miso soup is a favourite little side dish with many meals in Japan.
 Kind of not too surprising to find it their ice cream as well then.

-It’s a very briny ice cream from what I could tell.
-In the “western world” people have mixed caramel and honey in it which sounds great.
+It’s very briny ice cream from what I could tell.
+In the “western world,” people have mixed caramel and honey in it which sounds great.